mdelapenya/testcontainers-go-examples/gofiber-services/README.md

 This project demonstrates a Todo application with authentication using GORM and Testcontainers.

 The database is a Postgres instance created using the GoFiber's [Testcontainers Service module](https://github.com/gofiber/contrib/testcontainers).
+The instance is reused across multiple runs of the application, allowing to develop locally without having to wait for the database to be ready.

+When using the `air` command to run the application, the database is automatically started alongside the Fiber application, and it's automatically stopped when the air command is interrupted.

 ## Prerequisites